-The provider must demonstrate that each student has achieved the appropriate range and number of patient episodes under close supervision to ensure competence in practice and skills to enable the award of the certificate of clinical competence at Stage 1 and Stage 2.
+The provider must demonstrate that each student has achieved an appropriate breadth of patient experience under close supervision to ensure competence in practice and skills to enable the award of the certificate of clinical competence at Stage 1 and Stage 2.

-A full definition of what constitutes a patient episode for each individual patient experience category (A-F) is given in the table attached at Appendix F. The figures specified in the table state the minimum number of safe patient episodes the student must achieve for each patient experience category prior to starting a pre-registration placement.
+A full definition of what constitutes appropriate patient experience for each individual category (A-F) is given in the table attached at Appendix F. The figures specified in the table state the minimum safe patient experiences the student must achieve for each category prior to starting a pre-registration placement.

-- Only episodes which are certified as safe by the supervising registrant can be counted towards the minimum required number of patient episodes. - A safe episode means the student recognised the limits of their competence, sought guidance from their supervisor where needed thereby causing no risk to life or sight. - Supervisors must apply agreed criteria when determining whether an episode is safe. - Opportunity must be given to the student to formally reflect on their patient interactions; to consider how well they performed, the feedback they received and how this affected their understanding and learning goals.
+- Only experience which is certified as safe by the supervisor can be counted towards the minimum required patient experience. - A safe episode means the student recognised the limits of their competence, sought guidance from their supervisor where needed thereby causing no risk to life or sight. - Supervisors must apply agreed criteria when determining whether an episode is safe. - Opportunity must be given to the student to formally reflect on their patient interactions; to consider how well they performed, the feedback they received and how this affected their understanding and learning goals.

 The provider must have an effective system in place to ensure each student has access to a sufficient range and volume of patients under each category of experience.
-Volunteer patients may be used to contribute to some of the required episodes to enhance the student's range of experience by providing access to unusual pathologies and a mixture of patient types.
+Simulated patients and scenarios may be used to contribute to some of the required experience to enhance the student's access to unusual pathologies and a mixture of patient types.
+The balance of simulated patients and/or scenarios relative to real patient experience for each student must be justified by a clear rationale.
+This rationale must demonstrate how the balance of experience between real and simulated patients and/or scenarios achieves the clinical experience required to meet the relevant competencies.

-If an exceptional circumstance leads to a variation below the minimum number of patient episodes, the provider must notify the GOC Education Committee of the proposed alternative learning experience offered to the student to enable achievement of the appropriate learning outcome.
-The Committee will determine if the proposal meets the Handbook requirements.
+If an exceptional circumstance leads to a variation below the minimum required patient experience, the provider must notify the GOC of the proposed alternative learning experience offered to the student to enable achievement of the appropriate learning outcome.
+The GOC will determine if the proposal meets the Handbook requirements.